Chestnuts in Virginia

 The Asian fungus releases oxalic acid that kills the tree's living cells, just inside the bark layer.
 In American chestnut trees, the Cryphonectria parasitica fungus circles the entire trunk and girdles the tree, blocking the flow of water up to the leaves and blocking the flow of photosynthesized food from the leaves to the roots.
 A visible canker on the bark shows where the fungus is active inside the chestnut.
 The chestnut blight fungus grows through the tree's cambium cells faster than the tree can respond by creating callus (wound) tissue to wall off the disease.3

 Above the site where the tree has been girdled by the fungus, an American chestnut will die.
-Below the infection site, the chestnut tree's roots usually survive, so the roots can resprout.
-A young chestnut tree matures until a crack in the bark allows a new infection, and the cycle repeats itself - which is why we still see small chestnuts growing in Virginia forests today.
+Below the infection site, the chestnut tree's roots usually survive because the fungus does not live in the soil.
+Below the root collar, the roots can resprout.
+A young chestnut tree matures until a crack in the bark allows a new infection, and the cycle repeats itself.
+As a result, we still see small chestnuts growing in Virginia forests today.

 Fungal spores appear to be unable to get through the protective bark until the branches of the saplings reach a certain size.
 Near the age when a tree flowers and produces nuts, the expanding trunk naturally creates cracks in the bark.
 Also, after a certain number of years, a tree may experience naturally-caused wounds as branches rub against each other during a storm in the woods, or as something bumps against the tree.
 The cracks open up an avenue for infection.
 The fungus grows under the bark, blocking the flow of water and nutrients from the roots and killing the sapling... but if the sapling's leaves sent enough food down into the root system, the chestnut can sprout over and over again.